debbyalmadea/Twitter-Verified-Replies-Hider/README.md

 # Chrome Extension: Twitter Verified Replies Hider

 ## Description:
-The Twitter Verified Replies Hider is a Chrome browser extension designed to automatically hide replies from verified accounts on twitter.com because the way they're cluttering the replies with unrelated content for farming engangement intention reduce a lot of my user experience on twitter.
+The Twitter Verified Replies Hider is a Chrome browser extension designed to automatically hide replies from verified accounts on twitter.com because the way they're cluttering the replies with unrelated content for farming engagement intention reduce a lot of my user experience on twitter.

 ## Installation:
 1. Clone or download the repository.